sirkon/metamorph/README.md

 * there are fields with matchable names and types for all branches of this `oneof`

 Then the generator will make proper conversions for them too.

+Generated functions (or method for primary -> secondary) will be put into the primary package.

 ## Notice